dkelosky/js-osFtp/README.md

 # js-osFtp

-This Brackets extension uses native OS services for FTP.
+This Brackets extension uses native OS FTP clients to perform FTP.
 You can even FTP to a mainframe!

 Native OS FTP services are more robust and work well when other FTP clients / extensions fall short.
 At the time this extension was created, no existing Bracket's FTP extension could propertly FTP to and from z/OS.